iCliniq Logo

 When Should an Individual Consult a Physician?

-4. Any peripheral vision loss characterized by darkness on any side of the vision.
+• Any peripheral vision loss is characterized by darkness on any side of the vision.

 How Can Eye Floaters Be Diagnosed?

 Eye floaters can be diagnosed by a combination of personal history, medical history, and symptoms that an individual is facing.
 Following that, certain tests will be conducted to check the eye status.
-During an examination, the doctor will ask the patient about symptoms and medical history including any past eye diseases or surgeries.
+During an examination, the doctor will ask the patient about symptoms and medical history, including any past eye diseases or surgeries.
 The eye doctor will perform a visual acuity test to diagnose myopia.
-The dilated eye examination includes putting drops in the eyes to dilate the pupils and that allows the clear visualization of the back of the eye.
+The dilated eye examination includes putting drops in the eyes to dilate the pupils, which allows for the clear visualization of the back of the eye.
 The test helps check eye abnormalities such as retinal detachment or tears.
-The eye doctor may advise imaging tests like optical coherence tomography which provides a detailed picture of the back of the eye.
+The eye doctor may advise imaging tests like optical coherence tomography, which provides a detailed picture of the back of the eye.

 How Can Eye Floaters Be Treated?

-2. Laser Therapy: The therapy involves the use of lasers to break the floaters into smaller pieces.
-This can help in disrupting the floaters.
+• Laser Therapy: This therapy involves using lasers to break the floaters into smaller pieces, which can help disrupt them.

-3. Medications: The medications such as antibiotics or corticosteroids treat underlying infections or inflammation that may cause eye floaters.
+• Medications: It include antibiotics or corticosteroids to treat underlying infections or inflammation that may cause eye floaters.

 Conclusion: